gridai/grid-docs/docs/features/datastores/1_README.md

 :::

-We know how important a role your data plays in everything you run on Grid; and as the heart of our users work we've purpose build Grid Datastores to be so much more than a simple filesystem mount to a cloud bucket you'll see anywhere else.
+We know how important a role your data plays in everything you run on Grid.
 We've put an incredible amount of time and effort into creating a truly unique *optimization pipeline* which removes every bit of latency possible from the point your program calls `with open(filename, 'r') as f:` to the instant that data is provided to you.
 You'll find